Peru suspends flights to and from Europe due to new virus strain

-LIMA, Dec 21 (Reuters) - Peru suspended flights to and from Europe for two weeks and has put its health and travel authorties on maximum alert to prevent the entry of a new strain of coronavirus that appeared in the United Kingdom, President Francisco Sagasti said on Monday.
+LIMA (Reuters) - Peru suspended flights to and from Europe for two weeks and has put its health and travel authorities on maximum alert to prevent the entry of a new strain of coronavirus that appeared in the United Kingdom, President Francisco Sagasti said on Monday.

 Sagasti said in a televised message that no direct flights from the United Kingdom had entered the country since December 15, when flights from Europe restarted.
 But health authorities were monitoring passengers from Britain who had entered through connecting flights, he said.